HIDFlowNet: A Flow-Based Deep Network for Hyperspectral Image Denoising: Related Works

-Model-based methods utilize priori information about the underlying statistical properties of the hyperspectral data to perform denoising.
-Handcrafted priors such as low-rank \cite{zhang2013hyperspectral, li2015hyperspectral, chang2017hyper, fan2017hyperspectral,cao2016robust,9975834,chen2017denoising,peng2022fast}, sparse representation \cite{xie2016multispectral, xue2021spatial, zhao2014hyperspectral, ma2019local}, total variation \cite{yuan2012hyperspectral, he2015total, he2018hyperspectral} and nonlocal similarity \cite{maggioni2012nonlocal, peng2014decomposable, he2019non} are proposed and corresponding model regularization terms are designed to obtain promising denoising results.
+Model-based HSI denoising methods utilize priori information about the underlying statistical properties of the hyperspectral data to perform denoising.
+Handcrafted priors such as low-rank \cite{li2015hyperspectral,chang2017hyper, fan2017hyperspectral,cao2016robust,9975834,chen2017denoising,peng2022fast}, sparse representation \cite{xie2016multispectral, xue2021spatial, zhao2014hyperspectral, ma2019local}, total variation \cite{yuan2012hyperspectral, he2015total, he2018hyperspectral} and nonlocal similarity \cite{he2019non} are proposed and corresponding model regularization terms are designed to obtain promising denoising results.
 For example, in \cite{zhang2013hyperspectral}, low-rank matrix recovery (LRMR) is proposed to simultaneously remove various noises by utilizing the low-rank property of HSIs and the sparsity nature of non-Gaussian noise.
 Cao \emph{et al.} \cite{cao2016robust} proposed a mixture of exponential power distribution in the low-rank matrix factorization framework to capture the complex noise of HSIs.
 Xue \emph{et al.} \cite{xue2021spatial} proposed a structured sparse low-rank representation (SSLRR) model to induce sparse property.
 Spatial-spectral total variation regularized local low-rank matrix recovery (LLRSSTV) \cite{he2018hyperspectral} employed a global reconstruction strategy to fully utilize both low-rank property and smoothness properties of HSIs.
-He \emph{et al.} \cite{he2019non} proposed NG-Meet which unified spatial and spectral low-rank properties.
-While these methods effectively preserve the spectral and spatial characteristics of HSIs, the optimization of the model is typically complex and thus these methods can be considerably time-consuming.
+He \emph{et al.} \cite{he2019non} proposed NGMeet which unified spatial and spectral low-rank properties.
+Although these methods can effectively preserve the spectral and spatial characteristics of HSIs, the optimization of the model is very complex and thus these methods are always time-consuming.
 In addition, the denoising performance is highly dependent on the consistency between the priors and HSIs.
 However, manually designed priors only reflect the intrinsic characteristics of HSIs partially, limiting their ability for HSI denoising.